How to complain to your broadband provider

 That said, if you’d still like to complain to Ofcom, you can.
 This will help Ofcom to monitor consumer issues and could lead to Ofcom launching an investigation into a company.
 You can complain to Ofcom online, call 0300 123 3333 or 020 7981 3040 or write to Ofcom at Riverside House, 2a Southwark Bridge Road, London SE1 9HA.

-According to the most recent report by Ofcom, Vodafone is the most complained-about broadband provider with 26% of customers having a reason to complain, with a sector average of 20%.
-The least complained-about broadband and landline provider was Sky, with just 16% of customers.
+According to the most recent report by Ofcom, NOW Broadband is the most complained-about broadband provider with 22 complaints to Ofcom per 100,000 customers.

 How do I complain about Openreach?